syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ## Available predefined dialogs

-The dialog component is used to render the `Alert`, `Confirm`, and `Prompt` dialogs with minimal code.
-The alert, confirm, and prompt dialogs are shown using [DialogServices](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html).
+The dialog component renders the `Alert`, `Confirm`, and `Prompt` dialogs with minimal code.
+The alert, confirm, and prompt dialogs are shown using the [DialogServices](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html).

 There are three types of predefined dialogs available: